john-org/2-react-Intro/readme.md

 }
 ```

-See `destructuring` in the reference directory of this repo.
+See `destructuring` and `rest-spread` in the reference directory of this repo.

 The fact that you can pass props to a reusable component makes them very powerful.

+DEMO:

 ```js
 function App() {